Differential Equations as Fixpoints and Games: and : Equiexpressiveness and Equivalence

-The proof calculi for \fogls and \folmus can also be abstracted to the propositional level, because they crucially add \emph{only} axioms over the propositional proof calculus for propositional \pgls and \plmus respectively.
+The proof calculi for \fogls and \folmus can also be abstracted to the propositional level, because they crucially add \emph{only axioms} (no rules) over the propositional proof calculus for propositional \pgls and \plmus respectively.
+Unlike for rules, it is straightforward to translate axioms between equiexpressive logics.
 The original proof calculus for propositional \pgls with respect to the symbols from \(\gsigtoprop\) consists of the translated versions of all rules and axioms, except for \irref{univ} and \irref{existsaxiom} and the equality axioms \cite{DBLP:conf/lics/WafaP24}.
-The \(\fotoprops\) translated versions of these axioms are:
+The propositionally abstracted (\(\fotoprops\)) versions of these axioms are: